 E. Departmental Writing.
 Students will further develop their abilities in writing through a program of departmental writing.
 Each department or major program at the College provides a course or courses or a strategy to develop writing skills appropriate for its majors.
 Students must complete the requirement in Departmental Writing as indicated in their declared major.
 In some cases, this is incorporated into the course requirements for the major; in other cases, it is in addition to the requirements for the major.
 For further information, see the listings for the individual departments and programs or consult with the chair.

 F. Critical Inquiries in the Liberal Arts.
 Critical Inquiry courses explore vital areas of knowledge in ways that stretch students’ abilities to inquire and imagine.
 They focus on key practices and methodologies that are central to the academic search for knowledge and are designed to advance the capacity for clear, critical, and creative thinking and communication across the breadth of the liberal arts.
 The areas of knowledge covered by these categories are important for the development of thoughtful, informed, and imaginative citizens.
-Students must take a total of seven courses in Critical Inquiries.
+Students must take a total of six courses in Critical Inquiries.
 Although some courses may count toward several different categories, a given course may be used in fulfillment of only one category.

 1. Scientific Inquiry and Quantitative Reasoning.
 Scientific Inquiry and Quantitative Reasoning courses explore various areas of scientific knowledge and quantitative analysis.
 Scientific Inquiry courses teach students how scientists ask particular questions and the methods by which they attempt to answer these questions.
 Quantitative Reasoning courses teach students how to think logically and how to analyze problems.
 They provide students with the ability to read and use quantitative data, interpret quantitative evidence, and apply basic quantitative skills to problem solving.
 Students must take three classes in Scientific Inquiry and Quantitative Reasoning: these three must include one course in Quantitative Reasoning and one Scientific Inquiry course that includes an approved laboratory component.